 Regional Data Visualization Poster Competitions

-Students in an area in which a regional data visualization poster competition is available may submit their posters to their regional competition first.
-Students outside the regional competition areas should submit their posters directly to the ASA office following the entry instructions above.
+Students in an area in which a regional data visualization poster competition is available may submit their posters to their regional competition.
+Students outside the regional competition areas should submit their posters electronically to the ASA office following the entry instructions above.
 Information about regional poster competitions is available through the following websites: